furmilion/VVVVVV-Pygame/README.md

 + Fixed a previously unknown bug where going through a warp upwards was slightly faster than downwards
 + Streamlined the settings code to make it more practical.
 Settings now save immediately after changing instead when going to the main menu

+### v1.4 (QOL Changes):

++ Changed player physics when turning around at a high speed
++ Debug mode is no longer a cheat and you can save replays with it enabled.
+(Records are still not saved)
++ Streamlined the setting and replay code even more to allow automatic changing between multiple settings
+	+ Replays now save / load the cheats that were used when they were recorded automatically.
+	+ You can now restart replays from the pause menu.
+	+ Replays have more compact and easy to read filenames.
++ Made platform collision slightly better
++ Fixed bug which caused spikes to kill earlier when infinite flips was enabled.
++ Game now resets the framerate and debug menu when turning debug mode off.
++ You can change roomnames in editor.py without going to the console (type in-game)
++ Organized editor guide.
+Can press 'q' to close the program.
++ Editor now saves a room automatically upon changing rooms or closing with q.
+Closing otherwise will NOT save the room.
++ Added a secret.
+Good luck finding it ;)

 KNOWN BUGS:
 + Player "clips" inside walls for 2 frames, can't flip off any of the blocks though
-+ When transitioning to a different room, the name and the player render 1 frame before the room renders
++ When transitioning to a different room, the name renders 1 frame before the room renders
 + Running into a wall with a spike on it may ocassionally kill the player, even though the wall should always take priority
-+ The existence of vertical platforms :/
-+ Will sometimes "snap" if standing on a horizontal platform (???)
++ Will sometimes fall through a horizontal platform (???)
-+ When to the right of a horizontal platform, the platform seems smaller than it should be.
 + Player moves 3 pixels into vertical platform moving upwards, purposefully
 + Pausing the game in the ending cutscene causes the music fadeout to mess up.